What is HLH?

 People considering prenatal testing should work with a genetic counselor to review the pros and cons of the testing.
 The genetic counselor can also help parents consider how they wish to handle the results of the testing.

-Testing that occurs before pregnancy—Testing that happens before pregnancy is called preimplantation genetic diagnosis (PGD).
+Testing that occurs before pregnancy—Testing that happens before pregnancy is called preimplantation genetic testing (PGT).
 This special type of genetic testing is done along with in vitro fertilization (IVF).
-PGD offers a way to test embryos for known PRF1, UNC13D, STX11 or STXBP2 gene mutations before placing them into the uterus.
+PGT offers a way to test embryos for known PRF1, UNC13D, STX11 or STXBP2 gene mutations before placing them into the uterus.

 - Chorionic villus sampling (CVS)—during the first trimester (first three months)